-It's been more than 200,000 years since early hunter-gatherers gathered wild plants during the old stone age and had an average life expectancy much shorter than today's.
-While the industrial and agricultural revolution brought beneficial change, proponents of the hunter-gatherer diet argue that you'd benefit if your diet remained the same.
-It centers around the theory that your body is optimized to consume a diet similar to your ancestors from the Paleolithic era.
+Early hunter-gatherers who gathered wild plants during the old stone age had an average life expectancy much shorter than today's.
+While the industrial and agricultural revolution brought beneficial change, proponents of the hunter-gatherer diet argue that your body is optimized to consume a diet similar to your ancestors from the Paleolithic era.

 Loren Cordain, author of "The Paleo Diet," is one of the primary proponents of eating a hunter-gatherer style diet.
 Cordain proposes the modern diet is too high in carbohydrates and includes foods that your hunter-gatherer ancestors didn't eat.
 Cordain estimates that hunter-gatherer populations received most of their energy from animal foods, and had a low carb intake, since wild plants are naturally low in carbs.
 The take-home message is that if you adopt a diet mimicking your hunter-gatherer ancestors, you may reduce your risk of so-called "diseases of civilization."